 In 2011, he took a part-time appointment at NUS as vice president (research strategy), and became director of the NUS Centre for Behavioural Economics.
 In 2015, he became deputy president (research and technology) at NUS.
-In Singapore, he is a board member of the National University Health System, a member of the board of directors of the National Environment Agency, a fellow at the Civil Service College, and chair of a research advisory panel for the Land Transport Authority.
+In Singapore, he is a board member of the National University Health System, a member of the board of directors of the National Environment Agency, a fellow at the Civil Service College, and has served as chair of a research advisory panel for the Land Transport Authority.
 He is also the executive chairman of AI Singapore, a national research and development programme, and chairman of the Singapore Data Science Consortium.

 Prior to his role as deputy president, Teck was the William Halford Jr Family Professor of Marketing at the University of California, Berkeley’s Haas School of Business.
 He was also the director of the Asia Business Center and served as the Haas School’s associate dean of academic affairs and the chair of the Marketing Group.
 In 1999, he earned tenure in the marketing department at the Wharton School of the University of Pennsylvania.
 Prior to that, he was assistant professor of operations and technology management at the UCLA Anderson School of Management.